jimshalo10/human-trafficing/README.md

 List all people
 ===============
-output all items in the tracking data in human-trafficking table curl "https://x4hvcqcf5h.execute-api.us-east-1.amazonaws.com/latest/humantraffic"
+output all items in the tracking data in human-Trafficing table curl "https://x4hvcqcf5h.execute-api.us-east-1.amazonaws.com/latest/humantraffic"

 Add a person